 Thanks to Michelle, my old student who will be attending Northwestern’s MFA program in creative nonfiction (!), for sending this pic.
-I love that this is in the Essays section–not complaining about getting placed in the Humor section at Barnes and Noble and such, but it’s nice to see my book next to one of my heroes, Cynthia Ozick.
+I love that this is in the Essays section–not … Continue readingSpotted: How to Be Inappropriate, face out at Women and Children First bookstore, Chicago.

 I think Nino James did this as an assignment or something?
 Whatever is the case, I’m loving it.
 From Nino’s Flickr page.

 As part of a project/offer/stunt, writer Mickey Hess has offered to blurb any book within 24 hours.
-He made his offer on The Rumpus, the online magazine for very smart … Continue readingThat was quick: Mickey Hess blurbs How to Be Inappropriate.
-Here’s his blurb; I think I will place it next to all the others on the book page.
+He made his offer on The Rumpus, the online magazine for very smart … Continue readingThat was quick: Mickey Hess blurbs How to Be Inappropriate, via The Rumpus.

 Single-click on the scan to read a larger image of it.
 Here is a PDF file, suitable for framing.

 [Note: I wrote this almost two years ago, but I still think this is relevant and heartfelt and hopefully helpful to those who read it.
 And shit.]
 So I guess … Continue reading13 don’ts I learned while writing, editing, marketing, and promoting my book.